wyvern1723/hamfistedCN/README_EN.md

 ## **Changes**

 - Replace the original German question bank with the Chinese question bank.
-The latest (2024-06-06) version is v20211022 released by CARC.
+The latest (2024-06-07) version is v20211022 released by CARC.

-- Deleted the intropage.
+- Deleted the IntroScreen.

 - Change the application language to Chinese.